 The Federal Court has today imposed penalties totalling $44,000 against the CFMMEU and its delegate James Fissenden for coercing a worker to join the union.

 The Court also ordered the CFMMEU to repay $625.50 in membership fees paid on behalf of the worker by his employer.

-The ABCC commenced legal proceedings against the CFMMEU and its delegate James Fissenden alleging they threatened to prevent a shopfitter from working at the Sunshine Plaza Shopping Centre site in Maroochydore until he joined the union.
+The Court found Mr Fissenden threatened to prevent a shopfitting company from working at the Sunshine Plaza Shopping Centre site in Maroochydore unless one of its workers joined the CFMMEU.

 Mr Fissenden: I don’t have a record of you as a member.

 Mr Fissenden: I remember you now.
-You were that cheeky f….ing little c..t who refused to be part of the union.
-You're a grubby little c..t.
+You were that cheeky f***ing little c**t who refused to be part of the union.
+You're a grubby little c**t.
 I remember tearing your papers up.

 Mr Fissenden: You're not working Sunday.
-I'm not going to approve you to work Sunday until this grubby little c..t joins the union.
+I'm not going to approve you to work Sunday until this grubby little c**t joins the union.

 Mr Fissenden: Unless we get $625.20, I am going down to me office now, in the next 15 minutes, you will not be working on Sunday.